500.400 REASONABLE ACCOMMODATION POLICY

 - Is the function highly specialized, and is the person in the position hired for special expertise or ability to perform it?

-- Upon receiving a reasonable accommodation request, the director of human resources or designee shall consult with the individual with a disability to find out about his or her specific physical or mental abilities and specific limitations as they relate to the essential job functions, identify the barriers to job performance and assess how an accommodation can overcome these barriers.
+- Upon receiving a reasonable accommodation request, the executive director of human resources or designee shall consult with the individual with a disability to find out about the employee's specific physical or mental abilities and specific limitations as they relate to the essential job functions, identify the barriers to job performance and assess how an accommodation can overcome these barriers.
 As defined above, verification of the disability/limitations and/or a second opinion may be appropriate.

 - The director/designee will consult with the employee/applicant and may consult with other knowledgeable sources, to identify potential accommodations and assess how effective each would be in enabling the individual to perform the essential job functions.